medic/cht-docs/content/en/core/guides/android/releasing.md

   core/guides/android/branding
 ---

-All Medic's android projects automatically build, sign, and release builds via Github Actions or Travis.
+All Medic's android projects automatically build, sign, and release builds via Github Actions.
 The following guide applies to any of these apps, although the last 2 are in maintenance mode (links pointing to the release sections):

    * [cht-android](https://github.com/medic/cht-android/releases)
    * [cht-gateway](https://github.com/medic/cht-gateway/releases)